What is the International Journalism Festival (IJF)?

 Videos have been embedded at the bottom of the page of each session in the 2018 programme.
 Click on any given session in the online programme to see its video.
 The videos can be downloaded and used without restriction.
 For the 2019 festival, videos will be embedded as above within 24 hours of the end of the given session.

 In what language are IJF sessions held?
 Is simultaneous translation provided?

 All sessions are held in English or Italian, depending on session speaker composition.
 For selected sessions English-Italian simultaneous translation is provided free to attendees.
 The language of each session (and whether simultaneous translation is provided for that session or not) is indicated in the festival programme and in the festival brochure.
 A total of 85 sessions were provided with simultaneous translation at the 2018 festival.
 Please note that the simultaneous translation is not available via IJF live streaming or on the IJF videos.

 A dedicated IJF Wi-Fi connection for attendees is available.
 The service is free and without the need for a password.
 All venues at the 2018 festival provided this service.

 IJF is totally independent and has no affiliation with any media organisation.
 It was founded in 2006 by Arianna Ciccone and Christopher Potter, who remain the two IJF directors and who are in charge of all aspects of IJF.
 There is no IJF advisory board or executive committee.
 A large international team puts together and runs the festival every year.

 Who pays for IJF?

 All IJF sessions are free entry for all attendees, so ticket revenue is zero.
 All IJF revenue comes from corporate and institutional sponsorships.
-The 2017 revenue split will be approximately 80% corporate and 20% institutional.
-2017 IJF corporate sponsors included Amazon, Facebook and Google.
+The 2018 revenue split was approximately 80% corporate and 20% institutional.
+2018 IJF corporate sponsors included Amazon, Facebook and Google.